Ptrk12/Ptrk12/README.md

 ### 💡

 My specialization lies in ASP.NET, but I always choose the **best tool for the task at hand**.
-Depending on the project's requirements—whether it demands high performance, quick automation, or specific platform integrations—I am ready to utilize other programming languages to guarantee the most effective and efficient solution.
+Depending on the project's requirements—whether it demands high performance, quick automation, or specific platform integrations.
+I am ready to utilize other programming languages to guarantee the most effective and efficient solution.

 ### ☁️ Cloud & Data Expertise